 - Indoor Netball — a variation of netball played indoors with netting all around the court.

 - Beach Netball — netball played in the sand on a half court.

 - Walking Netball — a version of netball in which players are only allowed to walk during game play, developed for older people to keep active.

 - Cestoball — an Argentinian female sport similar to netball.

 - Basketball — a court sport where players attempt to shoot the ball through the hoop on the opponent’s court, moving the ball by throwing and dribbling.

 - Ringball — a low key South African version of netball

-- Korfball — a mixed gender ball sport which is similar to netball and basketball, developed in The Netherlands.
+- Korfball — a mixed-gender ball sport that is similar to netball and basketball, developed in The Netherlands.